foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level2/dsp_lab1_compiler_opt.rst

 * ``-Xagu_small, -Xagu_medium, -Xagu_large``:

   Enables AGU, and specifies its size.
-Note IOTDK has small AGU
+Note, IOTDK has small AGU

 .. note::

     Because ARC is configurable processor, different cores can contain different extensions on hardware level.
-Thus options set for compiler should match underlying hardware.
-On the other hand if specific hardware future is present in the core but compiler option is not set, it won't be used effectively, if used at all.
+Therefore, options set for compiler should match underlying hardware.
+On the other hand, if specific hardware feature is present in the core but compiler option is not set, it cannot be used effectively, if used at all.
 IOTDK Core default options are presented in Appendix A.

 Optimization level
 ^^^^^^^^^^^^^^^^^^^^

 MetaWare compiler enables to set optimization level, which enables or disables different optimization techniques include in the compiler.
 You pass the optimization option to gmake by "OLEVEL=O2".

-The lowest level is the default -O0, which does little optimization to the compiled assembly code, which can be used for debugging, because in un-optimized assembly code all source code commands will have 1:1 representation.
-On the other hand -O3 highest level optimization highly modifies output assembly code to make it smaller and fast, but debugging such a code is harder, because it is not close match with source code.
+The lowest level is the default -O0, which does little optimization to the compiled assembly code, which can be used for debugging, because in un-optimized assembly code all source code commands have 1:1 representation.
+On the other hand, -O3 highest level optimization highly modifies output assembly code to make it smaller and fast, but debugging such a code is harder, because it is not close match with source code.
 Also, high level of optimization requires longer compilation time, which for large project can be significant, if many compilation iterations are to be made.

 Optimization for DSP extensions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A regular code without direct usage of DSP extensions can be optimized to use DSP extensions wherever applicable, which compiler can do automatically with DSP extension options corresponding to hardware are set and high level of optimization is selected.
+A regular code without direct usage of DSP extensions can be optimized to use DSP extensions wherever applicable, which compiler can do automatically with DSP extension options corresponding to hardware are set and high-level of optimization is selected.

 Checking options
 ^^^^^^^^^^^^^^^^^^